SysKitTeam/docs-point/point-collaborators/manage-workspaces/request-new-workspace.md

 Complete the following steps to submit your request:

 * Open your **Microsoft Teams.**
-* Start the **SysKit Point** app in the left side panel.
+* Start the **Syskit Point** app in the left side panel.
-  * If you don’t see the app by default, click the three dots and search for SysKit Point.
+  * If you don’t see the app by default, click the three dots and search for Syskit Point.
-  * Select the SysKit Point app, and it will appear on your Teams side panel.
+  * Select the Syskit Point app, and it will appear on your Teams side panel.
   * To have it permanently visible, right-click the app icon and select **Pin**.
 * Click the **Request Workspace** button, located on the top right.
 * Select the **type of workspace** you want to request: **Microsoft Team, Microsoft 365 Group, SharePoint Site**.